addisonkline/mdrfc/DOGFOODING.md

 Non-admin users MAY NOT update an RFC's status to `accepted` or `rejected`.

+Once an RFC has requested admin review, it MAY NOT be revised further.

 ### Admin Review

 Once an author believes their RFC is ready for final review, they SHOULD request a formal final review from a server administrator.
 The reviewing admin MUST change the RFC's status to either `accepted` or `rejected`, depending on whether is deemed acceptable.